 What I Believe

-2. I believe the people of our district are entitled to smaller, more efficient government.
-If you elect me, I will work to eliminate unnecessary regulations that burden our businesses and keep us from reaching our full potential.
+1. I believe the people of our district are entitled to smaller, more efficient government.
+That’s why I’ve constantly worked to reduce the size of government, eliminating programs that have outlived their usefulness and cutting unnecessary regulations that burden our businesses and keep us from reaching our full potential.

-5. I believe in maintaining our right to keep and bear arms, and, if elected, I will fight back against any attempt by the federal government to curtail that right.
+5. I believe in maintaining our right to keep and bear arms, and I will fight back against any attempt by the federal or state government to curtail that right.

-6. I believe that our district does not receive its fair share of funding for roads.
-If you elect me, I will work with Governor Bentley and the Department of Transportation to ensure that our district receives all of the transportation funding to which it is entitled.
+6. I believe that our district should receive its fair share of funding for roads.
+That’s why, over the last four years, I have worked with the administration to find the necessary funding for road projects in our district, like the widening of Interstate 65 from Pelham to Alabaster.
+I will continue to work with the Governor and the Department of Transportation to ensure that our district receives all of the transportation funding to which it is entitled.

 8. I believe that education is key to a number of issues: economic development, well-paying jobs, and an informed and responsible citizenry.
-If elected, I will not accept the status quo in education but, instead, will look for new ideas and new solutions that will make Alabama first in the nation when it comes to education innovation and the delivery of a high-quality education to our children.
+I refuse to accept the status quo in education, and, during the last four years, I have fought for new and innovative approaches to delivering a high-quality education to our children.